mediremi/phoenix_bakery/README.md

 compromises between compression speed and compression ratio.

-It uses built-in `zlib` library, which mean, that there is no external dependencies and it will work OotB on any installation.
+It uses built-in `zlib` library, which mean, that there is no external dependencies and it will work out-of-the-box on any installation.

 #### Configuration